 Red, fox and grey squirrels will be most active just after sunrise and right before sunset.
 As they head out in the morning, you’ll likely catch wind of them.
-Scratching noises in the morning usually means a grey squirrel infestation.
+People with squirrels usually complain of attic noises in the morning.
 During the day, debris and nuts can be heard rolling around.
 They carry nuts into attics and attempt to bury them in the insulation.
 Their movements are fast.
 Red squirrels are the most active inside.
 There will be a significant amount of scratching, gnawing and screeching sounds during the day.

 Grinding noises are the signature squirrel sound.
 Especially as the squirrels come in for the evening.
-It’s almost like they are gnawing their way further into the structure.
-Basically, they gnaw on wood to maintain their incisor teeth and work to improve their passageways.
+Oftentimes, customers will report that it “sounds like something is chewing their way into the house” around sunset.
+This is them working to improve their passageways before bedtime.

 Signs of Squirrels in Attics

 If you look around inside your attic, you will likely see large areas of depressed insulation by their entry point.
 Additionally, squirrels use the bathroom in one spot.
-So, you likely won’t see any droppings.
+It could be squirrels if you are hearing noises in the attic but no droppings.
 Flying squirrels have small droppings, like a deer mouse.
 Yet they will be more concentrated to a pile, or small area.

 Opposed to other attic inhabiting wildlife activity tied to dawn and dusk, mice will be heard late at night.
 There will be a sustained scratching in one spot.
 Yet depending on the level of infestation, there may be similar noises heard in different rooms.
 Unless there is no insulation, you will not hear them running from spot to spot.